|

 new concepts of wealth, about stewardship of complex social and ecological

-everyday life.
-Community is the nexus through which a green economy’s
+micro-processes, and about new Community is the nexus through which a green economy’s

 qualitative wealth, organizational